 Multitasking dry Chenin

 Dry Chenin is the most common white wine from the Loire.
 Characterized by a pleasant acidity and a crystal-clear colour, dry Chenin wines are produced in Vouvray, Montlouis, Saumur, Anjou or Savennières.
-In that respect they are superb gastronomy wines, as the acidity has an important refreshing role during meals.
-These wines will go easily with river fish, fresh salmon, seafood, roasted poultry and several cheeses.
+In that respect they are superb gastronomic wines, as the acidity has an important refreshing role during meals.
+These wines will go easily with fresh-water fish, fresh salmon, seafood, roasted poultry and several cheeses.

 These wines are slightly sweet (between 10 to 30 grams of residual sugar, in most cases), but counterbalanced with the natural acidity from the Chenin avoiding excessive sweetness and heaviness.
 They brilliantly underline spicy dishes (poultry or fish tajines, Thai food), roasted poultry, dried fruit stuffing (apricot), but also blue cheese or apple and pear deserts (Tarte Tatin).

 Sweet Chenin wines are a bit more difficult to appreciate over meals.
 They have 100 grams of residual sugar and are produced in appellations like Vouvray, Montlouis, Bonnezeaux, Coteaux du Layon, Quarts de Chaume.
 You can adapt your favourite pairings with Sauternes to these sweet Chenin wines, although the latter are a bit fresher than their Bordeaux cousins.
 They will smoothly pair with foie gras, blue cheese, fruit desserts (Tarte Tatin, fruit salad, apricot or mango tart), more surprisingly but very successfully with spicy food, especially when it is sweet and sour.

 Reds are classic